flitzi/AC_SERVER_APPS/AC_ServerStarter/README.txt

 2.8.1 (2021/02/20)
 - votes now change track if auto_change_track = 0
-- if several tracks get the same number of votes, the track which reached this number fist will be used
+- if several tracks get the same number of votes, the first track in list with this number of votes will be used

 2.8.0 (2021/02/15)